-Warm transfer is a process to ensure a consumer is connected to a live representative at another location to best provide an answer to the access to treatment requests of the consumer.
+Warm transfer is a process to ensure a client is connected to a live representative at another location to best provide an answer to the access to treatment requests of the client.
 It entails allowing the caller to express his/her situation and circumstances to determine as not urgent or emergent and then warm transferring the call.
-Emphasis is on engaging the consumer to create a bond and ensure a safety check.
+Emphasis is on engaging the client to create a bond and ensure a safety check.
 This requires open communication and teamwork, avoiding communication breakdown.

-Once the consumer's situation is determined to be non-urgent or non-emergent, the representative receiving the call is to ask the consumer if it is okay to transfer him/her and explains the reasoning for the transfer.
-This allows the consumer to understand he/she is not just being passed off to someone else but builds trust with a positive experience for the consumer.
-The representative receiving the call connects the consumer to a live representative to assist the consumer in explaining what the consumer is seeking.
-Warm transfer means a consumer encounters no telephone "trees," and is not put on hold or sent to voicemail until he/she has spoken to a live representative from the access system.
+Once the client's situation is determined to be non-urgent or non-emergent, the representative receiving the call is to ask the client if it is okay to transfer him/her and explains the reasoning for the transfer.
+This allows the client to understand he/she is not just being passed off to someone else but builds trust with a positive experience for the client.
+The representative receiving the call connects the client to a live representative to assist the client in explaining what the client is seeking.
+Warm transfer means a client encounters no telephone "trees," and is not put on hold or sent to voicemail until he/she has spoken to a live representative from the access system.

 "For non-emergent calls, a person's time on-hold awaiting a screening must not exceed three minutes without being offered an option for callback or talking with a non-professional in the interim.
-If the consumers situation is a crisis or emergent, the consumer is immediately transferred to a qualified practitioner without requiring the consumer to call back."
+If the client's situation is a crisis or emergent, the client is immediately transferred to a qualified practitioner without requiring the client to call back."